 4 things you need to know about student loan forgiveness

-Is student loan forgiveness legit?
+Is federal student loan forgiveness legit?
 Yes, with some caveats.

 1. Not everyone is eligible

-To be eligible for IBR, PAYE, or PSLF, your payments must be lower than they would be under the Standard Repayment Plan.
+To be eligible for IBR, PAYE, or PSLF, your payments must be lower than what they’d be under the standard 10-year repayment plan.

-In other words, they’re meant for people who have a low income compared to their debt load.
-Not sure that’s you?
-This post provides several scenarios to help you determine if you’re eligible for student loan forgiveness.
+This post has several scenarios to help you determine if you’re eligible for student loan forgiveness.

 2. Forgiveness takes a long time

-Depending on which program you pursue, your student loans might not be forgiven for a long time (decades, even) — during which you’ll end up paying more interest than you would under the Standard Repayment Plan.
+Depending on which program you’re pursuing, your student loans might not be forgiven for decades.
+In that time, you’ll pay more in interest than under the standard plan.